 School district facilities are available during non-school hours to school-sponsored and non school-sponsored student organizations for the purpose of meetings or activities.
-Students wishing to use the school district facilities should contact their sponsor, the principal or the superintendent to reserve a room.
+Students wishing to use the school district facilities should contact their sponsor, or the principal to reserve a room.
 School district policies, rules and regulations are in effect during these meetings.
-A Building Use Request must be submitted online and approved prior to the event unless this event was originally placed on the school calendar.
+A Facilities Request must be submitted online and approved prior to the event unless this event was originally placed on the school calendar.